 We use these criteria to determine if a start-up is a good fit for our fund:

 - Funding stage: Seed- or early-stage.
 First or second money invested.
-Will lead or co-invest with Angel investors and other VCs.
+We lead/co-lead and will co-invest with Angel investors and other VCs.

 - Funding mode: Preferred stock only.
 No convertible debt.